Ready to hire your new product manager?

-Your product manager should have experience of using dedicated roadmapping tools and overseeing projects.
+Your product manager should have experience in using dedicated roadmapping tools and overseeing projects.
 They need to know how to identify the most important tasks in a list of many, and put plans into place to transform ideas into a reality.

 This includes chairing prioritization meetings and creating talking points to minimize wasted time.
-A good product manager knows every minute counts, and prevents unnecessary distractions from disrupting work.
+A good product manager knows every minute counts and prevents unnecessary distractions from disrupting work.